score-spec/docs/content/en/docs/dependencies/_index.md

 ## Example with score-compose

-The `service-a.yaml` Score file below describes a service that has two dependencies: `service-b` (another workload) and a PostgreSQL database:
+The `service-a.yaml` Score file below describes a service that has two dependencies: `service-b` (another Workload) and a PostgreSQL database:

 ```yaml {linenos=false,hl_lines=["35-36"]}
 apiVersion: score.dev/v1b1